andrewiggins/rfcs/extensibility-model.md

 Do we need `before/afterCommit` callback options on internals?
 If the internal is scheduled for commit (how do we tell this?) do we need the callback options at all or can we just invoke the options with each internal?

 #### Verify component model

+Try implementing each of these using these extension methods to verify it is broad enough to cover various use cases.

 - [Class component API](https://github.com/preactjs/preact/blob/ca42c53210db925fe14d8f0f9122eb3bf43556d7/src/component.js#L13)
 - [Function component API](https://github.com/preactjs/preact/blob/ca42c53210db925fe14d8f0f9122eb3bf43556d7/src/diff/index.js#L450)